You've curled at the same club for years.

 That could mean training a club’s Board of Directors on how to create an effective marketing plan, or sending the facility’s ice technician for training, or providing the funds to replace an aging compressor or renovate the club room.

 CAP is all about helping clubs to grow and maintain their facility while becoming more sustainable.
-It really is a hand up.

 Make a donation today to support grassroots curling club programs!